 The three most common reasons for MOT failures are faulty brakes, suspension and lights.

 Selling a vehicle without a MOT

 Even if your vehicle has failed its MOT, it can still be sold.
 However, before it can return to the road, any repairs must be completed and the vehicle must have passed a new MOT.

 If a vehicle has failed its MOT it can sometimes make more sense to sell it for scrap or salvage, rather than spend lots of time and money trying to repair it.
 Vehicles which are bought to scrap are taken to an Authorised Treatment Facility (ATF) where they are depolluted before being recycled, whereas salvage vehicles can be repaired and returned to the road.
-For more information on the differences between scrap and salvage, see our dedicated write up here.
+Here’s more on the differences between scrap and salvage.

 The price which you are quoted for your vehicle will depend on who is buying the vehicle, and how much the vehicle will cost to repair, alongside other factors including: